nhrones/SSE-RPC/readme.md

    });
 ```
 The server will perform the procedure and return either a result or an error response.
 See: `interface RpcResponse` above.

-The client, on receipt of the sse-message, will unpack the response, locate the stored promise registered to this `msgID`, and either resolve or reject it depending on the values of `error` and `result`.
+The client, on receipt of the sse-message, will unpack the response, locate the stored promise registered to this `msgID`, and either resolve or reject it depending on the values of error and result.
+See: `/example/arpcClient.js`

 ## Built-in Remote Procedures